Acceleration, Volunteering & Enrichment

-The founding members of GEFN have worked to create and curate the below content to assist families of Texas GT students during the COVID-19 pandemic.
+The founding members of GEFN have worked to create and curate the below content to assist families of Texas GT students during times of crisis.
 This website will be updated when possible and appropriate.
 Please check back for new content, and please join our mailing list here for future updates on GEFN resources, initiatives, and action.

 On this page: